samtron1412/docs/soc/edu/learning.md

         * Confirms understanding by using correct language
         * Use words the learner knows

-## Tips and Tricks

-### Flashcards

-- Making your own flashcards
-- Add pictures and mix them with words
-    + Mnemonic devices: anything that helps you create a mental association between two pieces of information
-        * ROYGBIV: order of colors in the visible light spectrum
-        * Associative imagery: weird crazy stories
-- One card, one question/one fact; don't cramp many facts in one card
-    + Illusion of competence: recognition vs. recall
-        * Recognition: I've exposed/seen this before
-        * Recall: Actively retrieving something out of memory without
-    + If you know only some of the facts in a multiple fact flashcard, you are caught in the illusion of competence that you know all the facts.
-- Break down complex concepts into multiple simple questions
-- Say the answers out loud
-    + A way of mentally committing to your answers before looking at the solution.
-    + Avoid the illusion of competence
-- Study the card in both directions
-    + From the question to the answer, and vice versa
-    + From the symbol to the definition, and vice versa

-### More effective in lectures

-- If the speed of the professor is faster than what you want
-    + Preparing before the lecture
-        * Read the notes, textbooks
-    + Switching to webcast instead of live lectures
-    + Choose a good location to sit

-### Making connections

-+ Taking notes instead of typing
-    - Using MIND MAPPING again
-    - Practice how to do MIND MAPs
-+ Saying words out loud
-+ Your emotions
-+ Your memories
-+ Another subjects

-### Learning new languages

-- Space repetition software (SRS)
-- Japanese
-    + WaniKani
-    + AnkiSRS.net
-- Method of Loci
-    + Associate words with different rooms of the house
-    + Visualization association
-- Rewarding systems
-    + Watching an episode
-    + Reading a chapter of Manga

-### Others

-1. Halo effect - professors impression of you ( eye contact, note taking, sit in front)
-2. Plan like you’ve never planned before (calendars, syllabus, highlight)
-3. Know game plan - components of each class (grading scale) ask upper class men for advice
-4. Surround self with smart, accountable friends
-5. Make projects mean something ( invest time in)
-6. Send assignments early to professors ( they will tell you what you did wrong)
-7. Be meticulous (perfection)
-8. Be efficient (each class requires different strategic study plans)
-9. Know your limits (make plan according to your preference)
-10. Eliminate distractions and say no to Netflix
-11. Study to UNDERSTAND!!! (teach yourself)
-12. Change game plan to each class
-13. Prepare for crunch time (practice problems and exams) (ready to go) ( diy study guide)
-14. “Do more than what was asked” “be extra” take resources you have and utilize them

 # Collective intelligence - Teams

 - Factors of a collective intelligence